JeppW/smugchunks/README.md

 - __TERM.SPILL and SPILL.TERM__: Discrepancies in the parsing of line terminators in oversized chunks.

+- __Length-based (chunk body)__: Discrepancies in the perceived length of line terminators in chunk bodies.

 I would like to add tests pertaining to inconsistencies in the integer parsing of chunk sizes, but I haven't been able to figure out how to detect such vulnerabilities blindly.
 If you know of a reliable way to identify such vulnerabilities, feel free to [reach out](mailto:jeppe.b.weikop@gmail.com) or submit a PR.

 ## A note on false positives